What is a Puppy Mill?

 No Vet Care

-Dogs, like people, need regular health care.
-However, because it can be costly and time-consuming, veterinary care is limited.
-Breeding dogs and puppies don’t get to see a veterinarian often—not for regular checkups, vaccines, teeth cleanings or even when they’re sick.
+Dogs (like people) need regular health care.
+However, because it can be costly and time-consuming, veterinary care is limited to almost none.
+Breeding dogs and puppies don’t get to see a veterinarian often.
+Not for regular checkups, vaccines, teeth cleanings or even when they’re sick.

 Puppy mill dogs aren’t bathed, their hair is not brushed and their nails are not cut.
-This can lead to painful matting and nails so long it hurts to stand or walk.
+This can lead to painful matting and nails so long it hurts to stand or walk on surfaces.

 No Emotional Care

-Since puppy mills only plan on selling puppies, there is little incentive to provide much physical or emotional care to the adult breeding dogs.
+Puppy mills only plan on selling puppies.
+There is little incentive to provide much physical or emotional care to the adult breeding dogs.
 Lack of normal human interaction hurts social animals like dogs.
 They may pace back and forth in their cages, bark nonstop, cower or appear entirely shut down.

 Puppies aren’t given time to gradually separate from their mother and litter-mates.
-Once there’s a buyer, puppies are immediately removed.
+Once there’s a buyer, puppies are immediately removed from the mother.
 This kind of sudden separation can lead to fear, anxiety and other lasting behavioral problems that may be difficult or impossible to treat.

 Puppies are often shipped long distances by truck or plane to brokers and pet stores.
 The transport may be noisy, crowded, filthy, and too hot or cold.
-Puppies may also be exposed to illness and disease.
+Puppies may also be exposed to illness and disease causing them to spread the illness to other puppies.

 No Homes for Moms